-In parallel, France has also established an exceptional regime that allows the supply of certain medicines for a use that does not comply with their marketing authorisation (i.e., 'off label' use).16 This scheme is called a 'temporary recommendation for use' (RTU) and such recommendation may be granted by the ANSM provided there is a therapeutic need and the benefit/risk ratio of the medicine is presumed to be favourable, in particular on the basis of published scientific data on efficacy and tolerance.
-RTU are granted for up to three years but can be renewed.
-The objective of the RTU is to ensure the safe use of medicines that would otherwise be used off label through the implementation of a patient monitoring programme organised by the relevant pharmaceutical companies.
-At the time of writing, approximately 26 RTU were on-going in France, and four RTU had been ended.
+22 RTUs were granted by the ANSM provided there was a therapeutic need and the benefit/risk ratio of the medicine was presumed to be favourable, in particular on the basis of published scientific data on efficacy and tolerance.
+RTU were granted for up to three years but could be renewed.
+The objective of the RTU was to ensure the safe use of medicines that would otherwise be used off label through the implementation of a patient monitoring programme organised by the relevant pharmaceutical companies.